 The study continues

-The paper with these findings, published in a British veterinary journal, is just one part of the larger Bristol Cats study.
+The paper with these findings is just one part of the larger Bristol Cats study.
 Since its inception in 2010, approximately 2,200 kittens have been enrolled in the study.
 Researchers hope to follow the cats for a lifetime and discover more information about GI disease and other early-life risk factors that may have health and behavior consequences later in life.

 The information in this blog has been developed with our veterinarian and is designed to help educate pet parents.
 If you have questions or concerns about your pet's health or nutrition, please talk with your veterinarian.